 FERS is the retirement plan for those entering federal service under a permanent appointment.
 FERS benefits are portable and allow employees to take an active role in securing their futures.

 FERS is a three-tiered plan comprised of:

-FERS employees receive an automatic 1 percent contribution starting immediately after entering duty.
-The government matches employee contributions dollar for dollar on the first 3 percent and 50 cents on the dollar for the next 2 percent.
+FERS employees receive an automatic 1% contribution starting immediately after entering duty.
+The government matches employee contributions dollar for dollar on the first 3% and 50-cents on the dollar for the next 2%.